FDSN/OBS-standards/users.md

 The instrument clock drift (relative to a reference instrument) can be calculated using noise correlation (REF_SITE) or using the observed drift in hypocenter traveltime residuals.

 #### Sensor orientation calculation/correction
-Determining the horizontal orientation of the instrument using teleseisms and/or local earthquakes.
+Determining the horizontal orientation of the instrument using teleseisms, local earthquakes and/or active seismic sources.
 A common method used is the Rayleigh wave polarization method, outlined in the Stachnik et al., 2012 paper[^1] with code made available on the OBSIP website.

 [^1]: Stachnik, J.C., A.F.
 Sheehan, D.W.
 Zietlow, Z. Yang, J. Collins, and A. Ferris (2012), Determination of New Zealand Ocean Bottom Seismometer Orientation via Rayleigh- Wave Polarization: Seismol.
 Res.
 Lett., 83, 704–712, doi:10.1785/0220110128.